Aashish2502/email-campaign/README.md

 From the observations dereived from the dataset, it is evident that:

-To perform the campaign successfully, it is advised that the emails are to be sent to the users:
+To perform the campaign successfully, it is advised that the emails be sent to the users:
 - who are from the US
 - in the weekdays from Monday to Wednesday
 - in the time interval of 0900-1200 hrs
 - emails must be personalized and short

+# **Testing of the Hypothesis**

+To define the success rate of the conclusions made earlier, it is advised to perform A/B testing to give understand the user activity in muxh more depth.